PowerShell/xBitlocker/README.md

 # xBitlocker

 The **xBitlocker** module is a part of the Windows PowerShell Desired State Configuration (DSC) Resource Kit, which is a collection of DSC Resources produced by the PowerShell Team.
-This module contains the **xBLAutoBitlocker, xBLBitlocker, xBLTpm** resources.
+This module contains the **xBLAutoBitlocker, xBLBitlocker, xBLTpm, xWaitForBLEncryption** resources.
 This DSC Module allows you to configure Bitlocker on a single disk, configure a TPM chip, or automatically enable Bitlocker on multiple disks.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).